DIYtranscriptomics/DIYtranscriptomics.github.io/Reading/index.md

 * Read the [vignette for the Tximport package](https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html) that we'll use to read the Kallisto mapping results into R.

 *  *[Differential analyses for RNA-seq: transcript-level estimates improve gene-level inferences](http://f1000research.com/articles/4-1521/v2)* F1000Research, Dec 2015.
-This paper describes the Tximport package and it's application for handling transcript-level expression measurments from lightweight aligners (Salmon, Sailfish, Kallisto)
+This paper describes the Tximport package and its application for handling transcript-level expression measurments from lightweight aligners (Salmon, Sailfish, Kallisto)

 -----------------------------